Homeowners Insurance

 Look for Additional Services

-Some home insurance companies offer additional services like home inspection, repair, and maintenance.
-While these services may not be included in the standard policy, they can be valuable add-ons.
-Home inspection services can help you identify potential issues with your property, while repair and maintenance services can help you keep your property in good condition.
-Some insurers partner with contractors and restoration networks — such as those certified by the Institute of Inspection Cleaning and Restoration Certification (IICRC) — to ensure quality repair work following a covered loss.
+Some home insurance companies offer additional services such as home inspection, repair, and maintenance.
+While these services are rarely included in a standard policy, they can be valuable.
+Home inspection services help identify potential issues with your property early.
+Some insurers partner with contractors and restoration networks certified by the Institute of Inspection Cleaning and Restoration Certification (IICRC) to ensure quality repair work following a covered loss.

 Verify Licenses and Complaint Records.